 Human Bioarchaeology Field School, Cyprus

-Due to the unprecedented global situation regarding Cornovaris/Covid-19 and the current restrictions on movement and entry into Cyprus, and rules on social distancing we will be unable to conduct our field school in September.
-We will provide an update and rescheduled dates for the 2021 season as soon as possible, and it will follow a similar fashion to the details laid out below for the postponed 2020 season.
+We will provide an update with dates and costs for the 2025 season as soon as possible, and it will follow a similar fashion to the details laid out below for the postponed 2020 season.
 If you would like to contact us or stay in touch with project updates please do so via email.
-We hope everyone can stay safe and healthy, and look forward to seeing you all on the other side of this.

 HARP will be running a two-week human bioarchaeology field school from Sunday 6th to Saturday 19th September 2020.
 The field school is intended for those who have no prior experience with human remains, however we are happy to provide a more bespoke course for those with some previous human osteological experience (i.e. taken an introduction to osteology course) and who would like to expand upon this experience by working with archaeologically derived skeletal material.